-22. Reviewer #3 points out a weakness of our study in that it we only have a single season of data.
-As a consequence, it is unclear how repeatable our results would be with a 2nd year of study.
-As a reminder, one of the key findings of this paper was that heritable phenotypic variation shapes network structure.
-Below, we provide support for this key finding by drawing upon results from previously published work (Barbour et al. 2015, Functional Ecology 29:995-1006), the current manuscript, and results presented at Ecological Society of America’s annual meeting in 2015 (ESA poster was published on ‘figshare’ prior to receiving Reviewer #3’s comments on Aug.
-27th, http://figshare.com/articles/Food_web_complexity_reduces_variation_in_herbivore_fitness_among_host_plant_genotypes/1525124).
+22. Reviewer #3 points out a weakness of our study in that it we only have a single season of food-web data and questions the repeatability of our findings.
+However, evidence from this study and a previous paper (Barbour et al. 2015, Functional Ecology) demonstrates that the gall community has consistently varied several-fold among genotypes over multiple years.
+We made this point in the previous manuscript and retain this information in the revised manuscript (Lines 113-116).

-Key finding #1: Barbour et al. (2015) found that leaf C:N was highly heritable (H2 = 0.61) and also was positively associated with the density of leaf galls (Iteomyia salicisverruca).
-Similarly, we found a trend for a positive association between leaf C:N and leaf gall density in the current manuscript.

-Key finding #2: In the current manuscript, we found that the density and size of leaf galls varied 10- and 2-fold among willow genotypes, respectively.
-In support of this finding, work conducted in 2011 (Barbour et al. 2015, Functional Ecology) and 2013 (Figure P1, ESA poster) demonstrate that willow genotypes varied 6.7- and 6-fold in leaf gall density, respectively.
-Moreover, work conducted in 2013 (Figure P1, ESA poster) demonstrates that leaf gall size varied 1.5-fold among willow genotypes.

-Key finding #3: We found that the strength of leaf gall-parasitoid interactions varied among willow genotypes.
-This finding was corroborated by work conducted in 2013 (Figure P2, ESA poster).

-Key finding #4: We found that the density and size of leaf galls was an important determinant of the strength of gall-parasitoid interactions.
-This finding was corroborated by work conducted in 2013 (Figure P3 & P4, ESA poster).

-While the previously published work and the study presented in the ESA poster focused on different topics, we feel these results support the key finding of our study that heritable phenotypic variation shapes network structure.
+The first line of the Results and Discussion, Lines 113-116 read: “In concordance with previous work in this system (19), we observed clear differences in the abundance of 3 of the 4 galling insects among willow genotypes (multivariate GLM, χ225,119 = 202.40, P = 0.001; Table S1).”

+Still, this does not fully address Reviewer #3’s point about whether the gall-parasitoid network is consistent over time.
+Although we cannot address this with our data, we do not think network consistency on genotypes over time is required for our findings to be applicable.
+For example, even if the networks were to shift, as long as genotypes hosted different sets of trophic interactions, then we would expect there to be a positive relationship between genetic variation and food-web complexity.
+Furthermore, there is virtually no theoretical work on how genetic variation influences network dynamics (see last comment from Reviewer #2), so it is unclear how network structure would change over time.
+We feel that this is an important topic for future research, a point we made in the previous manuscript and retain in the revised manuscript (Lines 161-166).

+Lines 161-166 read: “While our results are limited to examining the effects of standing genetic variation on a tri-trophic food web over a single season, there is ample evidence from other studies that natural selection can play an important role in shaping consumer-resource dynamics (22, 23).
+Understanding how evolutionary processes affect the structure and dynamics of ecological networks, and vice versa (24, 25), is likely a fruitful topic for future research.”

 7. Lines 530-537 - Seems that a major conclusion based on a simulation does not set a very high bar as increasing numbers of studies are based on actual experiments in which genetic diversity is manipulated in blocks within a common garden to address such questions: E.g., Bangert et al. (2013.
 Restoration Ecology, 21:447-456).

-23. We agree with Reviewer #3 that an important limitation of our study was that we did not conduct an experiment that explicitly manipulated genetic variation.
+23. We agree with Reviewer #3 that an important limitation of our study is that we did not conduct an experiment that explicitly manipulated genetic variation.
 However, it is important to note that the qualitative conclusions of our results will still hold unless there are negative, non-additive effects equal or greater in magnitude compared to the additive effect we observed.
 We discuss these points more clearly in the revised manuscript.

 Lines 193-198 now read: “Future experiments are needed that explicitly manipulate levels of genetic variation and test for the presence and magnitude of non-additive effects on food-web structure.
 It is worth noting though that our qualitative conclusion, namely that genetic variation increases food-web complexity, will still hold unless negative, non-additive effects are equal or greater in magnitude compared to the additive effect we observed.”